leo-brewin/Regge/README.md

 There are 8 datasets that can be used to test the code (or compare with other codes).
 Each data set (found in "data/") consists of just one bone surrounded by 6 vertices.
 For each data set the expected results can be found in "expected/".

-The script check.sh compile and runs the code for dataset and then uses "ndiff" to compare the actual output (in "results/") against the expected results in (in "expected/").
+The script check.sh compiles and runs the code for each dataset and then uses "ndiff" to compare the actual output (in "results/") against the expected results in (in "expected/").

 The [ndiff][2] program is a variation of the standard Unix diff program but with a specific focus on comparing numerical data.